Devang96870/searchspring-frontend/README.md

 ## 🧠 Challenge Requirements

-The following points summarize the challenge instructions provided by **Athos Commerce** (Talent Acquisition – Prerana Masurkar):
+The following points summarize the challenge instructions provided by **Athos Commerce**:

 > Build a simple search page using the **Searchspring API** (`https://searchspring.zendesk.com/hc/en-us/sections/115000119223-Search-API`).